ssrando/ssrando/hints/distributions/README.md

 - **Barren**: Barren hints hint to regions that do not require any progression items, regardless of if the items thenselvews are reqired
 - **Item**: Item hints directly hint the location of a potentially valuable item.
 - **Random**: Random hints tell the item on randomly selected locations
+- **BK**: Points to the location of the boss key for required dungeons
 - **Junk**: Junk hints are random tips or community memes